-Tubes Into Base
+Tubes Into Base (pre-2015)

 Now that you have removed the tubes from the case, you can directly insert them into the top of the HI-POD Base.
 Once the tubes have been installed, you can adjust the tension on the collar at the top of the base to regulate the amount of 'drag' you want when panning from left to right.
 Adjust to preference.
+If you are a user post-2015, this step will not apply (parts arrive together).

-Step 4: Attaching Head to Tubes
+Attaching Head to Tubes